cosovo33/reactJSbasics/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
+The Auth0 api won't work on HTTP so we must do forwarding with ngrok.Follow these steps :
+## `npm install  -g ngrok `
+modify the PATH variable to detect ngrok in npm . then sign up to ngrok website and get the config with idclient. run `ngrok config add-authtoken ur auth token ` . then run `ngrok http 3000` in a terminal after running `npm start`. you will get a new HTTPS URL IN WICH YOU GO TO AUTH0 WEBSITE and create a new application. enable then the social and database authentication with sign up enabled too . go to application settings . then paste your https url into the allowed callbacks and the following fields. after saving your configuration .now your login works .
 ### `npm test`

 Launches the test runner in the interactive watch mode.\